haeussma/masterthesis/book/results.md

 All notebooks can be launched interactively by clicking on the {fa}`rocket`-icon in the upper section of each scenario page.
 In result, FAIR data compliant data analysis was established.

-Besides the data analysis, this entire thesis was conceptualized adhering to FAIR data principles.
+Besides the data analysis, this entire thesis was conceptualized adhering to FAIR data principles .
 In consequence, this thesis was written was a Jupyter Book, which allow to combine multiple Jupyter Notebooks with text chapters in a structured document.
 Ultimately, this thesis is findable and accessible on GitHub, interoperable through Binder and the Jupyter Notebook format itself.
-Hence, making the work of this thesis reusable.
+Hence, making the work of this thesis reusable in a state of the art manner.